kirshanthans/polyrec/README.md

 Code in this repository implements the *PolyRec* framework described in the [paper](10.1145/3314221.3314592) titled **Composable, Sound Transformations of Nested Recursion and Loops**.
 This implementation encapsulates,

-* Represention of dynamic instances in perfectly nested recursion.
+* Representation of dynamic instances in perfectly nested recursion.
-* Represention of basic transformations for perfectly nested recursion.
+* Representation of basic transformations for perfectly nested recursion.
 * Composition of these transformations.
 * Representing dependences.
 * Checking the legality of transformations.